Even the locals hang out at downtown’s only boutique hotel

 - One bedroom, king suite: The largest space offered with a king bedroom and separate living area with sleeper sofa; sleeps four.

 No need to leave the building for good coffee, wine, craft cocktails and Southern cuisine

-Yes, there’s a fitness room, solid Wi-Fi, valet parking ($21 a day, no self-parking at the hotel, but a few public decks and hourly street parking downtown), but let’s talk about the onsite eating and drinking options.
+Yes, there’s a fitness center (really a fitness room), solid Wi-Fi, valet parking ($21 a day, no self-parking at the hotel, but a few public decks and hourly street parking downtown), but let’s talk about the onsite eating and drinking options.